 Historically, people have written words about music, attempting to understand what it is that makes this abstract art so special and unique.
 These artistic interpretations of the meaning of music are poetic, tragic, and have led us to our own psychological research.

 The human brain consists of two hemispheres, which think and function very differently as individual halves of a whole.
+Have you ever wondered which side of your brain is more artistic, creative?
 The left-brain is primarily responsible for logic and linear thought.
 It thinks in language and understands letters, numbers, math and science.
 It’s more pragmatic and less idealist.
 The right-brain is very different.
 It thinks in sensations, feelings and images.
 It is more intuitive, artistic and abstract in its thought patterns.
 It doesn’t function in a structural or linear fashion, but more in an abstract and conceptualizing manner.
 It is more cognitive of abstract concepts, such as emotions.
 These two hemispheres are constantly sending information back and forth through bundles of nerve fibers in the corpus callosum.